Elwyn (company)

-Elwyn Inc. is a care facility in Elwyn, Pennsylvania, in Middletown Township, Delaware County, Pennsylvania for mentally disabled individuals as well as those with age-related mental disabilities.
+Elwyn Inc. is a multi-state nonprofit organization based in Elwyn, Pennsylvania, in Middletown Township, Delaware County, Pennsylvania, United States, providing services for children and adults with intellectual and developmental disabilities, and behavioral health challenges.
 Established in 1852, it provides education, rehabilitation, employment options, child welfare services, assisted living, respite care, campus and community therapeutic residential programs, and other support for daily living.
-Elwyn has satellite operations in Pennsylvania, New Jersey and Delaware, as well as programs in California.
-The first overseas offshoot of Elwyn Inc., Israel Elwyn, was founded in Jerusalem in 1984.
+Elwyn has operations in 8 states: Pennsylvania, New Jersey, Delaware, California, Maine, Massachusetts, Rhode Island, and North Carolina.

-Elwyn Inc., and the community it resides in, are named for its founder, Dr. Alfred L. Elwyn, a physician, author and philanthropist.
+Elwyn and the Pennsylvania community where it is based are named for its founder, Dr. Alfred L. Elwyn, a physician, author and philanthropist.